seed-labs/seed-emulator/examples/internet/B02a_domain_registration/README.md

 generated B02a container only.
 The managed master uses another update key and a dedicated transfer key for NOTIFY/AXFR.
 PUT and DELETE record requests follow the same outbox path and complete after master/secondary convergence.

+Delegations accept an optional `address` on each nameserver object.
+Addresses for out-of-bailiwick nameservers are ignored by the parent zone.
+An in-bailiwick nameserver, such as `ns1.customer.com` for `customer.com`, must provide an IPv4 or IPv6 address; the provisioner atomically publishes the NS RRset and its A/AAAA glue and verifies both `.com` servers before succeeding.